AaronEscoto/PiReborn/README.md

 ## 🎯 Objectives

-* Operate a live production workload on bare-metal hardware
+* Emulate a production environment on bare-metal hardware
-* Practice modern DevOps and SRE workflows
-* Automate deployments and infrastructure operations
-* Implement monitoring, observability, and alerting
-* Document operational decisions and incident response
-* Maintain a public demonstration of infrastructure ownership
+* Keep current with all the things

 ---